-- 4.1 In addition to the provision of benefit illustration, an insurer should adopt the following process in disclosing non-guaranteed benefits: - 4.1.1 Disclosure at the point of sale: - 4.1.1.1 Customers should be apprised of factors that will significantly affect the determination of policyholders' dividends/bonuses, including but not limited to the following factors: - (i) Claims factors The claims factors represent the experience of mortality and morbidity of the business. - (ii) Interest income factors This may include not only interest earnings, but also outlook of interest
+- 4.1 In addition to the provision of standard illustration, an authorized insurer should adopt the following process in disclosing non-guaranteed benefits: - (a) Disclosure at the point of sale: - Customers should be apprised of factors that will significantly affect the determination of policyholders' dividends/bonuses, including but not limited to the following factors: - (aa) Claims factors The claims factors represent the experience of mortality and morbidity of the business. - (bb) Interest income factors This may include not only interest earnings, but also outlook of interest rates, and the effects of capital gains and losses. - (cc) Market risk factors Authorized insurers should disclose the types of market risk that would significantly affect the determination of dividends. - (dd) Expense factors This may include direct expenses which are specifically related to the group of policies, such as commission, underwriting and issue expenses and other maintenance expenses, such as premium collection expense.
+This may also include indirect expenses such as general overhead costs, which will be allocated to such group of policies.

-- rates, and the effects of capital gains and losses. - (iii) Market risk factors Insurers should disclose the types of market risk that would significantly affect the determination of dividends. - (iv) Expense factors This may include direct expenses which are specifically related to the group of policies, such as commission, underwriting and issue expenses and other maintenance expenses, such as premium collection expense.
-This may also include indirect expenses such as general overhead costs, which will be allocated to such group of policies. - (v) Persistency factors This includes policy lapse and partial surrender experience; and the corresponding impact on investments. - 4.1.1.2 Non-guaranteed rate (e.g. dividend/bonus) philosophy should include investment policies and objectives and investment strategy, which will very likely result in the variation of investment returns against the long term expectation.
-In most circumstances, it is the key driver leading to volatility of non-guaranteed benefits. - 4.1.1.3 The insurer should highlight the investment strategy (e.g. target asset mix / geographical allocation / currency mix, use of derivative instruments and securities lending etc) of the underlying investment in its product brochure.
+- (ee) Persistency factors This includes policy lapse and partial surrender experience; and the corresponding impact on investments. - (ii) Non-guaranteed rate (e.g. dividend/bonus) philosophy should include investment policies and objectives and investment strategy, which will very likely result in the variation of investment returns against the long term expectation.
+In most circumstances, it is the key driver leading to volatility of non-guaranteed benefits. - (iii) The authorized insurer should highlight the investment strategy (e.g. target asset mix / geographical allocation / currency mix, use of derivative instruments and securities lending etc.) of the underlying investment in its product brochure.
 The asset classes (e.g. equities, bonds, deposits) and security concentration (e.g. US Treasury, corporate bonds, high yield bonds) should also be mentioned in the investment strategy.
-The additional information can help customers understand the risk and volatility of returns of the underlying assets and the non-guaranteed returns. - 4.1.1.4 The insurer should provide information on its philosophy in deciding dividends/bonuses in the product brochure (with updated information published on its website as well). - 4.1.1.5 The insurer should disclose on its company website the non-guaranteed dividends/bonuses fulfillment ratios for each product series which has new policies recently issued.
+The additional information can help customers understand the risk and volatility of returns of the underlying assets and the nonguaranteed returns. - (iv) The authorized insurer should provide information on its philosophy in deciding dividends/bonuses in the product brochure (with updated information published on its website as well). - (v) The authorized insurer should disclose on its company website the non-guaranteed dividends/bonuses fulfillment ratios for each product series which has new policies recently issued.
 Customers should be informed the website address that shows these fulfillment ratios.
 It is required to disclose at least the product type and fulfillment ratios for each product series.
 The fulfillment ratio is calculated as the average ratio of non-guaranteed dividends/bonuses actually declared against the illustrated amounts at the point of sale.
 Non-guaranteed benefits may vary from product type to product type.
-The insurer should therefore disclose:
+The authorized insurer should therefore disclose: